vpn-wiki/openvpn-install/README.md

 `tls-crypt` is an OpenVPN 2.4 feature that provides encryption in addition to authentication (unlike `tls-auth`).
 It is more privacy-friendly.

 The script supports both and uses `tls-crypt` by default.

+### Data Channel Offload (DCO)

+[Data Channel Offload](https://openvpn.net/as-docs/openvpn-data-channel-offload.html) (DCO) is a kernel acceleration feature that significantly improves OpenVPN performance by keeping data channel encryption/decryption in kernel space, eliminating costly context switches between user and kernel space for each packet.

+DCO was merged into the Linux kernel 6.16 (April 2025).

+**Requirements:**

+- OpenVPN 2.6.0 or later
+- Linux kernel 6.16+ (built-in) or `ovpn-dco` kernel module
+- UDP protocol (TCP is not supported)
+- AEAD cipher (`AES-128-GCM`, `AES-256-GCM`, or `CHACHA20-POLY1305`)
+- Compression disabled

+The script's default settings (AES-128-GCM, UDP, no compression) are DCO-compatible.
+When DCO is available and the configuration is compatible, OpenVPN will automatically use it for improved performance.

+**Note:** DCO must be supported on both the server and the client for full acceleration.
+Client support is available in OpenVPN 2.6+ (Linux, Windows, FreeBSD) and OpenVPN Connect 3.4+ (Windows). macOS does not currently support DCO, but clients can still connect to DCO-enabled servers with partial performance benefits on the server-side.

+The script will display the DCO availability status during installation.

 ## Say thanks